Gaussian Process Regression for Estimating EM Ducting Within the Marine Atmospheric Boundary Layer: Results and Discussion

+In the present paper, the model is trained solely on noise-free observations and used to estimate duct heights from observations with significant colored noise contamination, which is unknown to the model.
+We consider both additive Gaussian white noise and non-Gaussian pink noise to observe the generalizability of GPR techniques on different forms of noise contamination.

-For noise-contaminated propagation factors, we estimate the true posterior predictive distribution by calculating a numerical approximation using 1000 Monte-Carlo samples (approach shown in Fig. 4).
-From this approach, we obtain a ``ground-truth'' distribution, whose mean is the prediction from the noise-free measurement and variance is inflated to account for the input noise, for comparison with the na\"{i}ve method, and the inverse-variance weighting method.
-In the na\"{i}ve method, a single noise-contaminated measurement is assumed to be deterministic, and the posterior predictive distribution is calculated as if the measurement were a noise-free measurement.
-In the inverse-variance weighted method, detailed in Section 3.4, five mixing components are used with inverse-variance weighted mixing proportions (Eqn.
-21).
-MSE on the duct height predictions, compared to the true label for all methods used, is shown in Table 1.
-Additionally, MSE on the predictions from the na\"{i}ve approach and inverse-variance approach are compared to the ``ground truth'' duct height, shown in Table 2.
-For reference, root mean square error (RMSE) of 0.5m, which roughly corresponds to an MSE of 2.50e-1 is judged to be good: given practical accuracy requirements in application.
+For these noise-contaminated propagation factors, we estimate the true posterior predictive distribution by calculating a numerical approximation using 1000 Monte-Carlo samples (approach shown in Fig. 4).
+From this, we obtain a ``ground-truth'' distribution, whose mean is the prediction from the noise-free measurement and variance is inflated to account for the input noise, for comparison with the \textit{na\"{i}ve approach} and the \textit{inverse-variance weighting approach}.
+In the na\"{i}ve approach, a single noise-contaminated measurement is assumed to be deterministic, and the posterior predictive distribution is calculated as if the measurement were a noise-free measurement.
+In the inverse-variance weighted approach, detailed in Section 3.4, five and ten mixing components are used with inverse-variance weighted mixing proportions (Eqn.
+22).
+MSE on the predictions from the na\"{i}ve approach and inverse-variance approach are compared to the ``ground truth'' duct height, shown in Table 2.